55 stable releases

 option to the tune

-When the patterns file is given in JSON format (specified with the -j
+When the patterns file is given in JSON format, then specifying the -c

 , --names